When it comes to hiking in the Smoky Mountains, your “needs” for the journey usually are much more than any other hike.

-This is why we encourage hiking boots for hikes, especially on Smoky Mountains that already have their challenges.
+This is why we encourage hiking boots for hikes, especially in the Smoky Mountains which already have their challenges.

-Many hiking boots’ lightweight design is due to the frequently unadded insulating and other features.
+Many hiking boots’ lightweight design is due to the frequently unadded insulation and other features.

-This makes the body lightweight and more comfortable to hike on rough-terrain Smoky Mountains.
+This makes the body lightweight and more comfortable to hike on the rough-terrain Smoky Mountains.

 6. Waterproof or water-resistant

 To fight wet environments, wade streams or withstand sudden rains, you need boots that are waterproof or at least water-resistant.

 For me, this is one of the first criteria when choosing hiking boots to overcome the precarious roads of Smoky Mountain.

 And you can’t go wrong when choosing hiking boots, I believe they are all water-resistant or waterproof.

 Of course, they can withstand sudden rains, and wet environments, but if you wade for too long, you can still get wet.
 Either way, this feature is of great importance.

 We believe hiking boots offer one of the most comfortable and well-cushioned shoes you can find for hikes on a Smoky Mountain.